-In this post, I'll show how the recently open-sourced Functions Framework for Python makes Cloud Functions portable across multiple products and ecosystems.
+In this post, I'll show how the open-source Functions Framework for Python makes Cloud Functions portable across multiple products and ecosystems.
 I’ll specifically show how to migrate a Python function from Cloud Functions to a service like Cloud Run.

 I'll also show you how the Functions Framework gives you the ability to test your functions locally as well.